Doreenruirui/ACL2018_Multi_Input_OCR/README.md

   year={2018}
 }

 A trained model for the richmond dispatch newspaper data could be find [here](https://drive.google.com/open?id=1CB0uJd326jGrHtd6clO3h3Kx7TmLvioU).
 And the corresponding vocabulary could be find [here](https://drive.google.com/open?id=18x-eiH8LbU0PrnlZkORhTqBgsCYggNJz).
+The model contains 3 layers and the hidden size is 512.

 It contains the following file: